 A couple of weeks ago we looked back on 2015 nostalgically and reflected on all we have accomplished with the support and encouragement of our customers.
 This post looks to the future and specifically seeks your input on how we can make 2016 rock and roll!

 As you may already know, we do things a little differently here at Cognito Forms.
-We love hearing from our customers, we publically manage our feature roadmap, and we actively solicit feedback to help us shape our collective futures.
-So without further ado, here is a rundown of some ideas we have cooking for 2016.
-When you have a moment, please check out our Trello Idea Board to up-vote and comment on your favorites!
+We love hearing from our customers, and we actively solicit feedback to help us shape our collective futures.
+So, without further ado, here is a rundown of some ideas we have cooking for 2016.

 In Progress Right Now